-Short-listed applicants will be contacted for interviews with faculty and museum staff representatives in April.
+Short-listed applicants will be contacted for interviews with faculty and museum staff in April.

-To apply, please e-mail (as an attached Word document) a letter of application and curriculum vitae to:
+To apply, please email (as an attached Word document) a letter of application and curriculum vitae to email@example.com.

 Financial Terms and Duration

 Research assistantships are being offered for one or two semesters, as indicated.
 Full-year GRAs are initially awarded for one semester and are renewed for the second semester after a midyear review, at the discretion of the supervising curator and DGS.
 At the discretion of the DGS, students in their second and third years may substitute up to two semesters of research assistantship in lieu of fulfilling the teaching requirements.
-If, in an extraordinary case, a student wishes to pursue the same project for a third or fourth semester, the student may be allowed to continue but the term research assistant will not apply.
+If, in an extraordinary case, a student wishes to pursue the same project for a third or fourth semester, he or she may be allowed to continue.